• Skip to primary navigation

 Where to see Toucans in Costa Rica

 To see toucans in Costa Rica, you don’t necessarily need to go on a bird watching tour.
 However, I do recommend it if you’re a birder or photographer.
-Some hotels are designed for bird watching in mind (observation tower, bird watching platform, etc.) such as Macaw Lodge, Danta Corcovado Lodge, Casitas Tenorio, Maquenque Lodge and Lapa Rios Lodge so check those out if you’re a bird watcher.
+Some hotels are designed for specifically bird watching (observation tower, bird watching platform, etc.) such as Macaw Lodge, Danta Corcovado Lodge, Finca Verde Lodge, Trogon Lodge, Selva Verde Lodge, Villas Lapas Jungle Lodge, Maquenque Lodge and Lapa Rios Lodge.

-The best places for bird watching in Costa Rica are Carara National Park, Cano Negro Wildlife Refuge, Curi-Cancha Wildlife Reserve, Osa Peninsula, Gandoca-Manzanillo Wildlife Refuge and Tortuguero National Park.
+The best places for bird watching in Costa Rica are Carara National Park, Caño Negro Wildlife Refuge, Curi-Cancha Wildlife Reserve, Palo Verde National Park, Osa Peninsula, Gandoca-Manzanillo Wildlife Refuge and Tortuguero National Park.

 One of the best bird watching experience we’ve had was actually at the Airbnb we stayed in La Fortuna.
-This house was out in the rain forest so we saw a ton of birds!
+This house was out in the rain forest and we saw a ton of birds!
 We saw falcons, toucans, tanagers, motmots and hummingbirds of all sorts.
+Another one was down in the Osa Peninsula with Danta Corcovado Lodge.
+We saw all sorts of birds, from Macaws to Toucans, the amazing Red Capped Manakin and the stunning King Vulture from their observation tower.

-If you’re a photographer, don’t forget to bring a telephoto zoom lens (at least 400mm), a steady tripod and gimbal head to get those sharp photos.
+If you’re a photographer, don’t forget to bring a telephoto zoom lens (at least 400mm), a steady tripod (we use Manfrotto) and gimbal head to get those sharp photos and videos.
 For our camera set up, I use a Canon 5d Mark III with a 100-400 mm lens and 1.4 extender.
-If it’s a sunny day, I’ll use the lens + extender on my Canon 80D which is a crop sensor so I can get even more length.
+We also use our Sony mirrorless cameras with the Sony 200-600 mm lens.

 Read about other posts on wildlife in Costa Rica below!